The Course of the Tournament

 role in this Stage.

 After this informal part the actual Stage begins.
 Its course is precisely regulated by the tournament regulations.
 Each of the phases which will be described here has a maximum duration.
-These maximum durations may not be exceeded.
+These maximum duration may not be exceeded.
 Usually there is a special monitor available which displays a graphical representation of how much time is left in the current phase.

 The explanations given in the next few paragraphs shall only illustrate the structure and course of the events in a Stage.
 For a more detailed overview of the Stage regulations please confer the official tournament regulations .